shmookey/pure/README.md

 ## Quickstart

 1. Get *pure* up and running.
-For now this means compiling from source and running it manually.
+For now this means compiling from source.
 2. Request a key from the keystore API: `curl myserver.com:3000/keys`.
    Keep this information safe somewhere.
 3. Add the generated SSH public key to the list of authorized keys on